 VALUE FOR MONEY

 Some think its expensive.
 I think it is good value for money.
 I got mine at $2,300 during a Christmas sales on 15 October 2015 ($2,780 before discount).
-It will give you good rides for at least ten years.
+It was a 60th birthday gift from my three adult children.
+This bike will give you good rides for at least ten years.
 When maintained well, this piece of solid British engineering can last twenty years and beyond.
 Do the sums and you will see that over 10 years, it breaks down to $20 a month.

 See it as an investment in health.
 So rather then end up paying more than $3,000 for all kinds of medical treatments or hospitalisation due to poor health, pay an advance and enjoy the ride to better health.